anime-dl/anime-downloader/README.md

 - Download or stream any episode or episode range of any anime.
 - Specify the quality you want to stream or download.
-- Search available if don't want to copy the url.
+- Search and download.
+(Only 9anime)
 - Save yourselves from those malicious ads.

 ## Supported Sites